kyma-project/kyma/docs/application-connector/docs/030-gs-application-connector.md

 ---
-title: Examples
+title: Run Application Connector on Minikube
 type: Getting Started
 ---

-This is a tutorial on how to get a new Application Connector running on Minikube.
+This Getting Started guide shows you how to run a new Application Connector on Minikube.

 To integrate a new Remote Environment marked as `Production`, you can use the following values:
 * **sourceEnvironment** = `production`